MariaZahid62/FundFlow/README.md

 # 💸 FundFlow

-**FundFlow** is a C++-powered donation tracking system built for clarity, control, and accountability.
-It helps organize donors, record multi-type donations, allocate them to causes, rank top contributors, and generate clean receipts — all through a structured command-line interface.
+**FundFlow** is a C++ powered donation tracking system built for clarity, control, and accountability.
+It helps organize donors, record multi-type donations, allocate them to causes, rank top contributors, and generate clean receipts all through a structured command-line interface.

 ## 🔍 Overview

 FundFlow simplifies the process of tracking aid and donations.
-Designed with real-world needs in mind, it ensures that every contribution — whether it's money, goods, or time — is properly recorded, categorized, and reported.
+Designed with real-world needs in mind, it ensures that every contribution whether it's money, goods, or time is properly recorded, categorized, and reported.

 ## ❗ Real-Life Problem